JAdelhelm/SmallPythonProjects/README.md

-# Currently working on VisualizeTextfiles
+# Currently working on Visdom
-- Next step is to visualize the Data.
-Chart shows only the 50 most used words, but not the absolute sum✅
 - Next step is to make a GUI to get the filepath of the data